 I am a tenured Associate Professor of Mathematics at Gordon College, on Boston's North Shore.
 I teach a variety of math courses running the gamut from core courses to senior-level ones.

 I received my PhD in Mathematics from the University of Chicago; my thesis, "Chow Groups of Zero-Cycles Relative to Hyperplane Arrangements", was completed under the direction of Spencer Bloch.
 Before that, I studied mathematics and keyboard instruments at Northwestern University and Roosevelt University.

 I'm fortunate to have support from students through administration to:

-- Be allowed to develop several truly interesting courses which are also inspiring to our students, such as a non-major course in the mathematics of voting and choice and a serious number theory course with a broad point of view (calculus to geometry).
+- Develop several truly interesting courses which are also inspiring to our students, such as a non-major course in the mathematics of voting and choice and a serious number theory course with a broad point of view (calculus to geometry).

-- Do research in, teach, and guide students in research in the mathematics of Voting and Choice.
+- Guide students in research in the mathematics of Voting and Choice.

 - Conduct independent studies in areas such as Representation Theory and Lie Groups with talented students heading to PhD programs.

 Some work related to this has ended up published or otherwise reached a broader audience, see below.

 Scholarship and Other Professional Activities